Coca-Cola, Tesla and eBay Fight Trump’s Tariffs on Brazil

 According to the trade office, the consultation drew three hundred and sixty-five submissions from companies, trade groups and individuals.
 The volume alone signals how much of the American supply chain runs through Brazil.

-Coca-Cola asked the government to keep an existing exemption on orange raw materials imported from Brazil, and to add a similar carve-out for the lemon-based inputs it uses in drinks.
-The company warned that new duties would disrupt supply chains and lift manufacturing costs inside the United States.
+Coca-Cola asked the government to keep an existing exemption on orange raw materials imported from Brazil.
+It also sought a similar carve-out for the lemon-based inputs it uses in drinks.

 Tesla struck a similar note.
-The carmaker said that despite heavy investment in a domestic supply chain, certain critical materials and components from Brazil are simply not available at the scale or quality it needs at home, and it urged carefully calibrated policy rather than a blunt levy.
+The carmaker said certain critical materials and components from Brazil are simply not available at the scale or quality it needs at home, despite heavy investment in a domestic supply chain.

-The online marketplace eBay took a consumer angle, seeking exemptions for second-hand goods sold on its platform.
-It argued that tariffs would fall hardest on small sellers and could make many low-value cross-border sales uneconomic for millions of American shoppers.
+eBay argued that tariffs would fall hardest on small sellers.
+It said many low-value cross-border sales could become uneconomic for millions of American shoppers.

 The complaints cut across very different industries, from soft drinks to electric cars to online resale.
 What links them is a shared warning that a tariff meant to punish Brasília would land first on American factories, showrooms and checkout carts.

 One of the sorest points in the underlying dispute is ethanol.
-American ethanol exports to Brazil collapsed from a peak of about seven hundred and sixty million dollars in 2018 to roughly fifty-three million dollars by 2024, after Brasília raised its duties, and Washington has cited that reversal as a core grievance.
+American ethanol exports to Brazil fell from a peak of about seven hundred and sixty million dollars in 2018 to roughly fifty-three million dollars by 2024, after Brasília raised its duties.

 What the fight means for investors